barkanu/SEATorqueControlBenchmarking/README.md

 # Torque-Control-Strategies-for-a-Torsion-based-Series-Elastic-Actuator
 This repository includes MATLAB/Simulink base simulations of torque control strategies for torsion based series elastic actuator.
+In this repoitory, experimental study files were created by Ahmet Talha Kansizoglu and simulation files were created by Erim Can Ozcinar

 If you don't have MATLAB installed, you can use the [Compute Capsule](https://codeocean.com/capsule/1639815/tree/v1) that we published on Code Ocean without installing any program.